 Impaired financing assets are financial assets for which the Company considers that the obligor is unlikely to pay its credit obligation to the Company in full without recourse by the Company to actions like realizing security.

-These financing assets are classified as substandard, doubtful, legal and loss, as appropriate, which is in accordance with the guidelines issued by the Central Bank of the UAE.
+These financing assets are classified as 3 (a), 3 (b) and 3 (c) (2023: substandard, doubtful, legal and loss), which is in accordance with the guidelines issued by the CBUAE.